mahoney1/test/acl_trading.md

 12. **TEST the ACL** - now go to a trade transaction again and check that you can indeed now view the record

-End of tutorial - we have shown how ACL rules provide authorisation and access control against participants (or indeed participant roles) over resources that are committed to the ledger, in this case for a Commodity Trading business network.
+In this tutorial, you have experimented with creating ACL rules incrementally, only permitting the requisite access controls that should be accorded to participants of this example Commodity Trading business network.
+We have seen how ACL rules provide authorisation and access control to resources as applied to participants (or indeed participant roles).
+ACLs govern the access control to resources and transactions, whether that's the ability to create, delete or update resources or execute transactions.
+We have also the power of the Access Control Language and rules, in defining the conditions or criteria as to: 'who' has the ability to do 'what' on the ledger.